Shawn Pittman (musician): Early life and education

 Pittman's love of listening to the radio gave him access to work by Jimmy Reed, Elmore James, John Lee Hooker, Jimmie Vaughan, Johnny "Guitar" Watson, Buddy Guy, Albert King, and Hound Dog Taylor.
 Pittman decided his immediate future lay in Texas and, by the age of 17, had relocated to Dallas to live with his in-laws.
 His final year of education took place at the Booker T. Washington High School for the Performing and Visual Arts.
 However, his schooling was not progressing satisfactorily and Pittman's uncle transported him to attend live blues performances.
 Schooners, a club in Dallas, became a favored venue and Pittman introduced himself to regular musicians including Sam Myers, Brian "Hash Brown" Calway, Pat Boyack, Anson Funderburgh, Mike Morgan, Tutu Jones, and Andrew "Jr. Boy" Jones.
 As Pittman grew more confident of his guitar playing, he initially worked alongside musicians such as Cricket Taylor, Cold Blue Steel, Lou Hampton, the Bramhall Brothers, and Mike Morgan.
 Another combination that Pittman worked within was eventually known as the Holy Moellers, and had Jay Moeller playing drums, prior to his decade-long tenure with the Fabulous Thunderbirds.

+Career

 Pittman commenced as a professional musician in January 1993.

-In 1996, Pittman self recorded his debut album, which was originally called Blues From Dallas.
+In 1996, Pittman self recorded his debut album, which was originally called Blues From Dallas Texas.
 Recorded in that city and costing $3000; Ron Levy had just started up Cannonball Records, and bought the master for $5000.
 Pittman was able to repay his debts and Cannonball released the recording, now billed as Burnin' Up, in April 1998.
 The same year Pittman appeared at the Chicago Blues Festival.
 The Jim Gaines-produced, Something's Gotta Give, followed in 1999, also on Cannonball Records.
 The same year Pittman opened several concerts for Susan Tedeschi, before playing rhythm guitar in her backing band for a short spell.
 This time included a spot on Late Night with Conan O'Brien.
 In mid-1999, Pittman relocated to Austin, Texas.
 This coincided with a two-year period where Pittman had personal and professional problems, exasperated with the closing of Cannonball Records.
 He put together another ensemble, which assisted in the recording of his next album.
 Two bass players, Tommy Shannon and Preston Hubbard, plus the Moeller brothers Jay and Johnny played on the self-released, Full Circle (2001), which was also produced by Jim Gaines.
 The album comprised mostly self-penned material by Pittman, plus several covers, such as a version of Bob Dylan's "It Takes a Lot to Laugh, It Takes a Train to Cry".